 The sale seems to have failed and the property passed to the previous owner’s (Sarah Jones) daughter, Emily, and her husband, John Vinicombe who were already living in the house.
 The 1880 Rate Book and the 1881 census shows John and Eliza living there.
 John was a gardener aged 41 living with Emily aged 41 from Thornbury and their children: William Edward aged 11, Henry James aged 9, and Charles George aged 4 and two lodgers, Frances Salmon, a pauper aged 67 and Eliza Smith a seamstress aged 55.

-John was born in Olveston about 1840, the son of William Vinicombe, an agricultural labourer and his wife, Eleanor.
-John and Emily Jones married in Thornbury in 1867.
+John was born in Olveston.
+He was baptised there on 1st September 1839, the son of Edward Vinicombe, an agricultural labourer and his wife, Sarah.
+The 1851 census shows that John was one of five children and that his mother was a bonnet maker.
+John Vinicombe and Emily Jones married in Olveston on 26th September 1867.
+The marriage was registered in Thornbury District in 1867.
 In 1871 they were living in Haw Lane, Olveston.
-They then had two children: Sarah Ann aged 2 and William Edward aged 1.
+At that time they had two children: Sarah Ann aged 2 and William Edward aged 1.

 We don’t know what happened to them after the census.
 By 1885 the house was owned and occupied by Caroline Parfitt.
 John died in Thornbury in 1925 aged 77.